Sophia Jagiellon, Duchess of Brunswick-Lüneburg: Duchess of Brunswick-Wolfenbüttel

 When in 1548 her mother Bona Sforza entered into conflict with her son King Sigismund II Augustus over the marriage with his mistress Barbara Radziwiłł, Sophia and her sisters were removed from the Kraków court to live in Masovia.

 Between 22 and 25 February 1556 she married the 66-year-old Duke Henry V of Brunswick-Wolfenbüttel.
 The Catholic duke had been a loyal supporter of the Habsburg emperor Charles V in the Schmalkaldic War.
 He had been firstly married to Princess Mary (died 1541), a daughter of Count Henry of Württemberg.
 The couple had eight children, though only one surviving son, Prince Julius, whose elder brothers were killed in the 1553 Battle of Sievershausen.
 His father considered him an incapable ruler and wished for another heir to the throne; however, the second marriage with Sophia proved childless.
-She was accompanied to Germany with a retinue of 500 courtiers, among whom Agnieszka (courtier) was to be her influential confidante and favorite.
+She was accompanied to Germany with a retinue of 500 courtiers, among whom Agnieszka was to be her influential confidante and favorite.